pydantic/pydantic-settings/docs/index.md

 `env_nested_delimiter` can be configured via the `model_config` as shown above, or via the `_env_nested_delimiter` keyword argument on instantiation.

-JSON is only parsed in top-level fields, if you need to parse JSON in sub-models, you will need to implement validators on those models.

 Nested environment variables take precedence over the top-level environment variable JSON (e.g. in the example above, `SUB_MODEL__V2` trumps `SUB_MODEL`).